• 4,000 firms

 Definition

-The customer effort score, or CES, measures how much work a customer has to do to get a problem solved, a purchase completed, or a request handled.
-Low effort predicts loyalty better than high delight.
-It’s a single-question survey, usually scored 1–7, that fires right after the interaction and captures friction while it’s still fresh.
+The customer effort score (CES) measures how much work a customer does to solve an issue, finish a purchase, or get a request handled.
+Low effort predicts loyalty better than delight.
+It’s a one-question survey, scored 1–7, fired right after the contact.

-The metric was popularised by Matthew Dixon, Karen Freeman and Nicholas Toman in their 2010 Harvard Business Review essay, “Stop Trying to Delight Your Customers”, which argued that reducing effort beats exceeding expectations.
+Matthew Dixon, Karen Freeman and Nicholas Toman popularised the metric in their 2010 Harvard Business Review essay, “Stop Trying to Delight Your Customers”.
+That historical paper argued reducing effort beats exceeding expectations.

 Key takeaways

-• CES asks one question, usually phrased “the company made it easy for me to handle my issue,” on a 1–7 agreement scale.
+• CES asks one question, usually “the company made it easy for me to handle my issue.”

-• Gartner research found effortless service customers were 94% more likely to repurchase than high-effort ones.
+• Research from advisory firm Gartner found effortless-service customers were 94% more likely to repurchase.

-• CES fires right after an interaction so recall is sharp and root causes stay visible.
+• The survey fires right after an interaction, so recall stays sharp and root causes stay visible.

-• It complements CSAT and NPS — it doesn’t replace them.
+• CES complements CSAT and NPS rather than replacing either of them.

-• Contact centres and BPOs use CES as an operational KPI, not just a satisfaction check.
+• Contact centres and BPOs run CES as an operational KPI, not just a satisfaction check.

 How it works

-CES asks a single agree-or-disagree statement, usually “the company made it easy for me to handle my issue,” right after a support ticket, chat, purchase or self-service session.
-Respondents pick a number on a 1–7 or 1–5 scale where higher means easier.
-The average across responses is the score.
+CES asks a single agree-or-disagree statement right after a support ticket, chat, purchase or self-service session.
+Respondents pick a number on a 1–7 or 1–5 scale where higher means easier, and the average across all responses is the score.

 StepWhat happensOwner